jpl-science-team/label-refiner/README.md

 python scripts/VS_VEDAI_Separation_Conversion.py

 # 2. Run SAM refinement with DINOv2 feature matching
+Before running this script, you must crop a vehicle from the dataset to use as a reference photo.
+Save it as ref_car.png and place it in the root directory of the VEDAI centerpoint dataset.
+Make sure the crop is tight around the car so its full outline is clearly visible without cutting off any edges.
+PerSAM's single-shot feature extraction depends heavily on the quality of this reference crop.
+By default, the script processes the color (RGB) dataset.

 python scripts/VS_PerSAM_DINOv2.py

 # 3. Evaluate overall pipeline precision/recall metrics
 python scripts/VS_evaluate_pipeline.py

 Option B: COWC Processing, PerSAM Refinement & Sensor Degradation Follow this sequence to process, refine, degrade, and lock down the COWC dataset: